AdrianInsua/release-notes-generator/src/configuration/README.md

 ### IGNORED LABELS
 ##### Default value `[ 'in-release-note' ]`

-PRs with these labels will be ignored
+PRs with these labels will be ignored.

 ```yml
 ignoredLabels: